How to use the NHS COVID Pass to demonstrate your coronavirus (COVID-19) status when travelling abroad.

 COVID-19 booster vaccinations

 Your vaccinations will show in reverse order, with the most recent first.
-This is also the case if you download a PDF of your NHS COVID Pass for travel, or store it within the Apple Wallet.
+This is also the case if you download a PDF of your NHS COVID Pass for travel, or store it within the Apple Wallet or Google Pay Wallet.

-If you’re about to travel, you should download an updated PDF version of your NHS COVID Pass, by saving or printing a PDF or storing a card in your Apple Wallet.
+If you’re about to travel, you should download an updated PDF version of your NHS COVID Pass, by saving or printing a PDF or storing a card in your Apple Wallet or Google Pay Wallet.

 You will also see your detailed booster vaccination information in the ‘View COVID-19 Records’ section of the NHS COVID Pass within the NHS App and online service.

 Some countries require travellers to demonstrate that they have received 2 doses of a COVID-19 approved vaccination within 180 days, or a booster dose no less than 14 days before entering the country.

-Your NHS COVID Pass can now be scanned to check and validate your COVID status in venues in over 40 countries, including those in the EU.
+Your NHS COVID Pass can be scanned to check and validate your COVID-19 status in venues in over 40 countries, including those in the EU.